nus-cs3281/2018/students/LuLechuan/LuLechuan-Resume.md

 - Contribute and implement software which use HTML/CSS/JavaScript: TEAMMATES, Orbital 2017
 - Presented Lightning Talk on VueJs
 ##### Imtermediate in MATLAB, Python, MIPS Assembly, Software Design Patterns
+- Teach a group of 20 students in Code In Community Organisation for Programming Methodology in Python

 ##### Language skills
 - Chinese (excellent in reading and writing)